1 CommentSaturday, 2 January 2021

 Vitamin A - Low levels of vitamin A impair antibody response, decrease levels of helper T cells (part of the adaptive immune system), and impair integrity of the mucosal linings of the respiratory and gastrointestinal tracts!
 Take 5,000 IU for 4 – 6 weeks.

-Vitamin C - Vitamin C is recognized as an essential nutrient in many aspects of the immune system, especially immune cell function of both the innate and adaptive immune responses.
+Vitamin C - Vitamin C is recognised as an essential nutrient in many aspects of the immune system, especially immune cell function of both the innate and adaptive immune responses.
 1 g a day in divided doses

 Zinc - Zinc plays a crucial role in the function of essentially all immune cells.
 In addition, zinc has specific antiviral properties.
 Intracellular zinc has been shown to inhibit RNA synthesis by suppressing the SARS-CoV-1 replication and transcription complex.
 A dose of 30-50mg a day